odlgroup/odl/doc/source/dev/extend.rst

   The space needs to inherit from `TensorSpace` and implement all of the abstract methods in those spaces.
   See the spaces for further information on the specific methods that need to be implemented.
 * Add the methods ``tensor_space_impls()`` to a file ``odl_plugin.py`` in your library.
-  These should return a ``dict`` mapping implementation names to class names.
+  These should return a ``dict`` mapping implementation names to tensor space classes.
 * Add the following to your library's ``setup.py`` setup call: ``entry_points={'odl.space': ['mylib = mylib.odl_plugin']``, where you replace ``mylib`` with the name of your plugin.

 For a blueprint of all these steps, check out the implementation of the `odlcuda`_ plugin.